asiaopenstack/icehouse/icehouse/readme.md

     ./openstack_disable_tracking.sh

-*Note: These scripts are provided free of charge and serve to assist users in setting up OpenStack to participate in a highly distributed cloud.
-The intent is to bring trust and transparency to the Internet's infrastructure.
-The compute rigs you are installing already call into several other services, including Ubuntu's hosted repos and various OpenStack cloud image hosting servers.
-The impact of these tracking scripts to your privacy is minimal, at the worst.
-Your participation in tracking your install is appreciated.*

 *Another Note: Please also be aware that the openstack_setup.sh script below sends your configuration file to a pastebin knockoff hosted on stackgeek.com and keeps it until you delete it (instructions below).
 If you don't want this functionality, please edit the openstack_setup.sh script to your liking.*

 #### Test and Update